 A driving tour is an assessment tool that can provide communities with an unbiased perspective of their communities' strengths and weaknesses.
-The information gathered can be used to provide general direction for future community development efforts by connect in subscribe V
+The information gathered can be used to provide general direction for future community development efforts by

 4. Report and Presentation